-The Lesser Antillean Creole of Antigua and Barbuda
+The Lesser Antillean Creoles of Antigua and Barbuda

-The Lesser Antillean Creole of Antigua and Barbuda, numbering approximately 96,000 people, are No Longer Unreached.
-They are described as a community of African descent with roots in Antigua and Barbuda They are an Indigenous people, with Afro-Antiguan as their ethnic/kinship group and are in the Afro-American people cluster of the North American Peoples.
-Their primary religion is Folk Catholicism.
-They primarily speak Leeward Caribbean English Creole.
+The Lesser Antillean Creoles of Antigua and Barbuda, numbering approximately 96,000 people, are No Longer Unreached.
+They are an Afro-Caribbean creole people of Antigua and Barbuda descended mainly from enslaved Africans and shaped by British colonial influence.
+Their creole language and shared island culture form a distinctive Eastern Caribbean identity.
+They are an Indigenous people in the Afro-American people cluster of the North American Peoples affinity bloc.
+Their primary language is Leeward Caribbean English Creole and their primary religion is Folk Catholicism.

 Photo by Google.
 (2026).
 Image generated by Gemini 2.5 Flash: Lesser Antillean Creole